Freelancers

 As a self-employed person, you are no longer covered by an employer.
 You must handle your own social protection and insurance.

-• Loss of earnings insurance (IJM): covers your income in case of inability to work due to illness.
-Without an employer, you have no salary coverage in case of sick leave.
+• Loss of earnings insurance (daily allowance): covers your income in case of inability to work due to illness.

-• Accident insurance (LAA): mandatory for employees, optional for the self-employed.
-It is nevertheless essential, especially for physical trades.
+• Accident insurance (LAA): mandatory for employees, optional for the self-employed, but essential.

-• Professional liability insurance (RC pro): protects against damage caused to third parties in the course of your activity.
-Essential for consultants, IT professionals, architects, etc.
+• Professional liability insurance: protects against damage caused to third parties.
+Essential for consultants, IT professionals, architects.

 • Legal protection: useful in case of disputes with a client or supplier.